TheGiwi/george-mutambuka/src/content/sphere.md

   ]
 ---

-Created this procedural material using Substance Designer and then I recreated it from scratch in Blender nodes as a challenge to see if I can create the same material using different software.
+I created this procedural material using Substance Designer and then recreated it from scratch in Blender (using procedural texture nodes) as a challenge to see if I can create the same material using different software.
 The project is available for download on the links below: